anikom15/scanline-classic/README.md

 Scanline Classic ships with a global options skeleton at `config/options.skel.cfg`.
 To use it, copy it to `config/options.cfg` in your Scanline Classic install, then uncomment the `#define` lines you want to enable.
-This lets you turn on global compile-time options such as disabling bezel rendering, forcing flat geometry, or preserving raw source color output.
+This lets you turn on global compile-time options such as disabling bezel rendering and forcing flat geometry.

 ## Preset Overview